tpratik007/hello-world/README.md

 # hello-world

-Just another repository
+Hello Earthlings!

-Hi this is my first git repository!!
+Just tipping my toes into programming.
+I love the Cloud and its various possibilites!